dharmafly/noodle/README.md

 -----

 Send the following command to the server.
 The `extract` property should be the HTML's attribute.
-Having `html` as the 'extract' value will return the containing HTML.
+Having `"html"` as the `extract` value will return the containing HTML.

 ```
 {